-Adults who experience Serious Mental Illness die, on average, 25 years younger than the rest of the US population; primarily due to ineffectively managed chronic disease like diabetes, COPD, or obesity.
+Adults who experience Serious Mental Illness die, on average, 25 years younger than the rest of the US population; primarily due to ineffectively managed chronic disease like diabetes, Chronic Obstructive Pulmonary Disease (COPD), or obesity.

-In response to this alarming trend, SAMHSA begin their 10 by 10 wellness campaign to reduce this early mortality statistic by 10 years, over the next 10 years.
+In response to this alarming trend, the Substance Abuse and Mental Health Administration (SAMHSA) begin their 10 by 10 wellness campaign to reduce this early mortality statistic by 10 years, over the next 10 years.

-In 2008, Adult and Child Center conducted an internal audit to find that 78 percent of our adult consumers had a co-occurring mental illness and serious health concern.
-Adult and Child Center partnered with a local FQHC and was awarded a four-year SAMHSA grant to develop an integrated care program in our service line.
+In 2008, Adult and Child Health conducted an internal audit to find that 78 percent of our adult consumers had a co-occurring mental illness and serious health concern.
+Adult and Child Health partnered with a local Federally Qualified Health Center (FQHC) and was awarded a four-year SAMHSA grant to develop an integrated care program in our service line.

 Integrated care has saved countless lives through early identification of an unknown chronic disease, improvement management of known illnesses, and the adoption of major lifestyle changes like exercise, diet, and tobacco cessation.